eventql/eventql/doc/internals/replication.md

 view the minor segment is not based on the latest segment.
 This is handled by responding with an out of order error code.

+Another ABA scenario occurs in this case: Say replica R is leader for partition
+P. Now all other replicas have pushed all their data to R. Now, R is dis-assigned from the partition by the master and another replica takes over as leader.
+Later, R is re-assigned to the partition and becomes leader again, starting out with a an empty partition.
+Now, all other replicas will accept the empty partition from R and delete their local data because they think it was already acknowledged by
+R. This is prevented by assinging a placement id to each replica+partition combination that is unique on each new assignment.
+The placement id is what we actually store in the assigned_servers list.

 Alternatives Considered